phenomnomnominal/betterer/README.md

 ### TSQuery

-If you want to remove anything that matches a [TSQuery](https://github.com/phenomnomnominal/tsquery) within your codebase, you can use the `tsqueryBetterer`:
+If you want to remove anything that matches a [TSQuery](https://github.com/phenomnomnominal/tsquery) within your codebase, you can use `@betterer/tsquery`:

 ```typescript
 import { tsqueryBetterer } from '@betterer/tsquery';